Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 Electric motors meant that roasting became much less labor-intensive.
 And because electric heat is more predictable than open flames, the roast was more consistent, as well as less dangerous.
 For the first time, roasters were able to control exposure to heat with some accuracy and had better ability to replicate conditions.

-Drum roasters based on 19th century patents are still the roaster design of choice today.
+Drum machines based on 19th century patents are still the design of choice today.
 But in the 1970s, fluid-bed or hot-air roasters entered the scene.

-Roasters have largely dismissed fluid-bed roasters as not providing the same quality of roast, which is attributed to them using just convection, rather than the combination of convection, conduction, and radiation created in a drum roaster.
+Coffee professionals have largely dismissed fluid-bed roasters as not providing the same quality of roast, which is attributed to them using just convection, rather than the combination of convection, conduction, and radiation created in a drum machine.

 Learn more in Roaster Basics: An Explanation of Roast Graphs